hdosanjh/CRWR1200-draft/02-Learning-Experiences.md

 You can see the list of weekly activities [here](https://crwr1200.netlify.com/category/activities/).

-We will create a collaborative environment in this class.
-We are not going to cobble together the type of group one often hears about in the arts and education: competitive, cut-throat, critical.
-Instead, we will direct our efforts toward building upon the individual strengths of each participant, finding ways for each of us to be self-reflective in terms of assessing our work together, discovering a means of protecting the quality and integrity of our contributions.
-The creative spirit is remarkably persistent, yet it is also fragile, especially at its inception, and we must be conscious of this fragility.
-Think about it: did you not experience, as a child, the strangulation of your creativity in school, by way of a culture of insensitive peers or teachers?
-Why do you think hardly anyone feels comfortable singing in public, or dancing, or drawing, or reading their written work to others?
-We have, most of us, been the victims of inappropriate feedback and judgment.
-We have to be careful about this, in our course, so that we do not harm one another.

 ## Skill Development

 Perhaps it’s most helpful to come at creative writing in terms of a